 Below are some fantastic tips on the right colours for an occasion or moment.

 Red means stop!
 I guess we all know this fact.
 Indeed red is a powerful colour that exudes energy, determination, excitement, and passion.
-If you choose to wear red, be prepared to deliver its personality and more.
+If you wear red, be prepared to deliver its personality and more.
 However, if you do love red yet can own it, personality-wise, I recommend using it as an accent.
 Either as a pocket square for the man or nail polish for the woman.

 The colour orange is all about creativity, enthusiasm, and stimulation.
 So wear this colour when you have enough energy because children respond heartily to this colour.